 Now, it’s not all morbid and shocking as it might sound.
 I had recently purchased some new (sexy) underwear, and I was cutting the tags off for them to be washed.
 As I was cutting, the scissors slipped, and I suddenly had a small gash in my finger, completely by accident.
 As I finished cursing and got up to get a paper towel to stop the bleeding, this overwhelming feeling consumed me.
 “Aphrodite… wants my blood…” I murmured, dazed and incredulous.
 I shook my head and proceeded to reach for the paper towel, when I was hit with the feeling again, but stronger this time.

 “Okay,” I told myself, not one to ignore Divine pushes.
 (Ignoring Divine pokes and pushes is a good way to get yourself hit in the head with the Cosmic 2-by-4.)
 “Aphrodite wants my blood,” I said a little more resolutely, and I reached into a cabinet for one of my shot glasses.
 I placed it on my altar, and squeezed as much blood as I could from my now-starting-to-clot cut into the glass as an offering.
-I spoke a prayer, and then went to sanitize my wound.
+I spoke a prayer to Aphrodite, and then went to sanitize and bandage my wound.